 In contrast to this similarity, the other three species we selected from clade 2 (S. racemosa, S. strigillosa, and S. dependens) display very diverse accumulation patterns, especially in their aerial tissues.
-The root specificity of 4’-deoxyflavones is not well conserved in these species.
-Not only did we detect multiple 4’-deoxyflavones in leaf and stem tissues, but we also found that each species accumulates significantly higher concentrations of several 4’-deoxyflavones in its aerial tissues as compared to its roots.
-For S. racemosa, these 4’-deoxyflavones were oroxylin A and oroxyloside, for S. strigillosa baicalein and baicalin, and for S. dependens wogonin and wogonoside.
+The root specificity of 4´-deoxyflavones is not well conserved in these species.
+Not only did we detect multiple 4´-deoxyflavones in leaf and stem tissues, but we also found that each species accumulates significantly higher concentrations of several 4´-deoxyflavones in its aerial tissues as compared to its roots.
+For S. racemosa, these 4´-deoxyflavones were oroxylin A and oroxyloside, for S. strigillosa baicalein and baicalin, and for S. dependens wogonin and wogonoside.

 Although S. wrightii accumulated a slightly more diverse set of metabolites, both species we selected from clade 3 showed similar overall patterns of accumulation.
 In addition, both species accumulated high concentrations of baicalein and baicalin in all three organs we sampled.
 In the roots of S. wrightii, and in all three organs of S. suffrutescens, we found baicalein and baicalin concentrations to be similar to or several times higher than that in the roots of S. baicalensis.

 Another pattern in metabolite profile can be observed between those species in clades 4 and 5.
 S. baicalensis, the only species which we selected from clade 4, displays an organ-specific accumulation pattern that is closely matched by S. tournefortii and S. altissima in clade 5.
-These three species accumulate a similar set of 4’-deoxyflavones in their roots.
+These three species accumulate a similar set of 4´-deoxyflavones in their roots.
 However, the high accumulation of baicalin by S. baicalensis sets it apart from S. tournefortii and S. altissima.
 Aerial tissue accumulation for all three species was very similar.
-We detected limited concentrations of only several 4’-hydroxyflavones in our aerial tissue samples, and higher concentrations of 4’-deoxyflavones that also accumulated in the roots of each species.
+We detected limited concentrations of only several 4´-hydroxyflavones in our aerial tissue samples, and higher concentrations of 4´-deoxyflavones that also accumulated in the roots of each species.

 Genome size estimations –